Physics

 PHY 118 Introductory Physics II (5 Credits)

 The concepts and relations (force fields, energy fields and potentials) underlying electrical, magnetic and gravitational interactions, as well as an exploration of simple harmonic motion, oscillations and waves.
 Lab experiments are integrated into the in-class lectures, discussions and problem solving activities.
 Satisfies medical school and engineering requirements for an introductory physics II course with lab.
-Prerequisite: PHY 117.
+Prerequisite: PHY 117 or equivalent.
+Restrictions: Not open to students who have taken PHY 119.
 Enrollment limited to 28. {N}

 Fall, Spring